-Alleviating Flooding: Controlled Drainage Systems
+Alleviating Flooding: Controlled Drainage legal ditch Systems

 The Bois de Sioux Watershed District utilizes legal drainage systems (authorized and governed under Minnesota Statute Chapter 103E) to manage water flows.
 The Bois de Sioux Watershed District serves as the legal ditch authority for some 103E drainage systems in Grant and Wilkin Counties, and all 103E drainage systems in Traverse County.
 A large map is available here.
 Modernized drainage systems are important for our flat topography.
 Drainage systems provide storage of excess flows and culvert sizing can be used to meter flows.